thattommyhall/capistrano-elb/README.md

 gem install capistrano-elb

 ## Usage
+You should have ec2credentials.yaml in the same directory as your cap files
+    #ec2credentials.yaml
+    ---
+    :aws_access_key_id: YOUR_KEY_ID_
+    :aws_secret_access_key: YOUR_KEY

+then just
     require "capistrano-elb/tasks"

 This will instantiate an instance of the CapELB class and add hooks to remove/readd before/after deploys

-requiring "tasks" is equivalent to having the folling in your deploy.rb
+(Equivalent to having the following in your deploy.rb)
     namespace :elb do
       capELB = CapELB.new()